88lex/foldercopy/README.md

       -t|--test)              => print command with executing
       -d|--dest)              => set destination manually (e.g. -d remote:folder)
-      -f|--flag)              => add a flag to rclone
+      -f|--flag)              => add a flag to rclone -u|--update)            => update folderlist, then run filter and other commands
 ```
   - `foldercopy` works with rclone, gclone and lclone (l3uddz's rclone_gclone fork).
 This can be set in the `config` file or with flags
   - `./listcopy